-John is the full-time farmer, while Christine is the farmers’ market manager at London’s Covent Garden Market, and writes newspaper and magazine columns with a focus on local produce.
+John is the full-time farmer, while Christine is the farmers’ market manager at London’s Covent Garden Farmers’ Market.

 The farm was bought in 1927 by Flora Wilson,John’s great grandmother.
 Flora named the farm ‘Dolway Farm’ after her late husband, Dr. John Dolway Wilson.

 The farm is in the picturesque Thames River Valley.
 It is on the south facing slope with 7 fields on 3 terraces.
 The isolation from surrounding farm land is enhanced by the extensive wood lot that surrounds each field.
 This isolation is great for ensuring that disease and insect infestations are minimized.
 Careful crop rotation is also used to ensure healthy crops.